-The Eco Pak is designed to meet our strategic priorities to help provide a better Guiding experience for the girls and to improve the unit Guider's experience.
+The Eco Pak is designed to meet our strategic priorities to help provide a better Guiding experience for the youth and to improve the unit Guider's experience.
 In 2006, each District in BC was given an Eco Pak backpack to use throughout their units, councils and committees.

-Our goal is to continue to provide new tools and resources so that girls and Guiders alike can naturally integrate environmental considerations into their thinking and actions.
+We aim to continue providing new tools and resources so that youth and Guiders alike can naturally integrate environmental considerations into their thinking and actions.

-The "environment" is a broad topic and can be daunting for somebody who doesn't feel like they have the training or education.
-Don't be discouraged, all you need to start is a positive attitude and an interest in trying (you, with your Guiders and the girls, can learn together and teach each other).
+The "environment" is a broad topic and can be daunting for somebody without the training or education.
+Don't be discouraged; all you need to start is a positive attitude and an interest in trying (you, with your Guiders and the youth, can learn together and teach each other).

-The subject "environment" covers so many subjects and concepts (ecology, forestry, sustainability, pollution prevention and conservation - to name just a few).
-With the help of the Eco Pak we hope to provide you with a sample of games, activities, experiments, ideas for service projects, links to Guiding challenges, and a list of some resources so that you can start incorporating environmental stewardship as part of the whole Guiding program.
-The possibilities are endless, but we hope with the start we are giving you here that you will take it, run with it, and have fun with it!
+The subject "environment" covers many subjects and concepts (ecology, forestry, sustainability, pollution prevention and conservation - to name just a few).
+With the help of the Eco Pak, we hope to provide you with a sample of games, activities, experiments, ideas for service projects, links to Guiding challenges, and a list of some resources so that you can start incorporating environmental stewardship as part of the whole Guiding program.
+The possibilities are endless, but we hope with the start we are giving you here, you will take it, run with it, and have fun!

 The Eco Pak can be used with any age group.
-Beside most games, activities and experiments we have listed the suggested age group.
+Besides most games, activities and experiments, we have listed the suggested age group.
 Rangers can do and teach all of the activities.
 This is a guideline only.
-You may find that you can adapt many of the activities to other age groups.
+You may find that you can adapt many activities to other age groups.

-In 2014 we have updated and revised that Eco Pak Challenge so that it can be shared on the internet.
-You no longer need access to an Eco Pak backpack in order to complete this challenge.
+In 2014, we updated and revised the Eco Pak Challenge so that it can be shared on the internet.
+You no longer need access to an Eco Pak backpack to complete this challenge.